Bergamo Alta Italy: The Unique Old Town You Can’t Miss!

 Climbing Higher to San Vigilio Castle

-After having a blast exploring Old Town all day we’d almost forgotten there’s an entire other level to see above!
-Just like with Bergamo Alta, you have the option to walk or take a funicular to the Bergamo Castle.
+After having a blast exploring Bergamo old town all day, we’d almost forgotten there’s an entire other level to see above!
+Just like with Bergamo Alta, you have the option to walk or take a funicular to the castle.

-Seeing the 14th-century castle was cool but we were particularly blown away by the gorgeous Italian mansions and colorful houses that dot the hills.
-This added something special to the already mesmerizing views, and was a great photo opportunity as well!
+Experiencing the 14th-century castle was definitely cool, but we were particularly blown away by the gorgeous Italian mansions and colorful houses that dot the hills.
+This added something special to the already mesmerizing views.
+It was also a great photo opportunity!

 Bergamo Italy

-Have any questions about visiting Citta Alta or want to share your own favorite things to do in Bergamo Italy?
+Have any questions about Bergamo Citta Alta or want to share your own favorite things to do in the city?
 Let us know in the comments below!

 Safe Travels,